-Carolina hemlock has a narrow geographic range and only establishes along ridges and rock outcroppings (Humphrey 1989, Rentch et al. 2000, Jetton et al. 2008), thus their populations are relatively small compared to the extensive areas dominated by eastern hemlock (Levy and Walker 2014) and are more likely to become endangered from HWA.
+Carolina hemlock has a narrow geographic range and only establishes along ridges and rock outcroppings (Humphrey 1989; Rentch et al. 2000; Jetton et al. 2008), thus their populations are relatively small compared with the extensive areas dominated by eastern hemlock (Levy and Walker 2014) and are more likely to become endangered from HWA.
 While the disjunct locations of Carolina hemlock populations may allow more protection from the transmission of HWA from other Carolina hemlock forests, once HWA is established, small population dynamics may lead to increased infestation (Levy and Walker 2014).

 Although HWA has been present at Bluff Mountain since 2006, measures of forest composition and structure (basal area, density, and importance values) are similar to those recorded for a healthy Carolina hemlock forest in Virginia (Rentch et al. 2000) and a healthy eastern hemlock forest in Delaware (Eschtruth et al. 2006).
-The Bluff Mountain Carolina hemlock forest and the Delaware eastern hemlock forest (Eschtruth et al. 2006) had a high density of hemlock reported in the understory both before and after HWA infestation.
-In the absence of HWA, Carolina hemlock would continue to outcompete hardwood species in the understory and forest canopy (Eschtruth et al. 2006).
+The Bluff Mountain Carolina hemlock forest and the Delaware eastern hemlock forest (Eschtruth et al. 2006) had a high density of hemlock reported in the understory both